 London also has the Wimbledon tournament, football matches, concerts, and performances for every taste.
 You just need to find the right time to match your stay.

-Safe to say that London has something or a lot to offer, for everybody, whether on a short city break alone or on a family holiday.
+Safe to say that London has something or a lot to offer, to everybody, whether on a short city break alone or on a family holiday.

 And on this note, Framey invites you to enjoy your trip as well as our Guide to the London Experience: Best Things to Do in London For Anyone & Any Taste!